Q: What’s the healthiest sugar substitute?

 Pros: Like agave, it has a very low glycemic index.
-It also contains important B vitamins, soluble fiber, and many essential minerals like manganese, phosphorous, potassium, iron, magnesium, and calcium.
-Studies show that it may prevent constipation and help maintain a healthy balance of bacteria in the colon.
+It also contains important B vitamins, soluble fiber, and many essential minerals such as manganese, phosphorous, potassium, iron, magnesium, and calcium.
+Studies show that chicory may prevent constipation and help maintain a healthy balance of bacteria in the colon.

 Cons: It’s often combined with other ingredients when sold as a sweetener, which can be confusing.
 It’s not calorie-free like stevia or monk fruit, but calories vary depending on what it’s mixed with.

-Use it or lose it: Use it in moderation, but check the label to see whether the sweetener contains just chicory or other added sugars and sugar alcohols.
+Use it or lose it: Use it, but check the label to see whether the sweetener contains only chicory or if there are other added sugars and sugar alcohols.

-What it is: It’s made from sap from the cut flower buds of the coconut palm tree.
+What it is: Coconut sugar is made from the sap of cut flower buds of the coconut palm tree.

-Pros: Coconut sugar is low on the glycemic index, and unlike agave, it’s also low in fructose.
-It also has a neutral flavor that’s closer to cane sugar and works really well for baking, where other sugar substitutes (like liquid ones) do not.
+Pros: It is low on the glycemic index and, unlike agave, it’s low in fructose.
+Coconut sugar has a neutral flavor reminiscent of cane sugar and works well for baking whereas other liquid sugar substitutes do not.